Ada-Developers-Academy/core-unit-3/react-components/jsx.md

 ## Element Attributes in JSX Objects

-We can define any attributes for any element in a JSX object.
-We use syntax that is nearly identical to what we'd use for HTML elements.
+We can set the element attributes for JSX objects just like we can for the HTML elements they resemble.
+For most element attributes, the JSX object syntax is identical to what we'd use for HTML elements.

 ```js
 <a href="https://reactjs.org" target="_blank" rel="noopener noreferrer">